linode/docs/docs/guides/tools-reference/tools/how-to-write-vim-plugin/index.md

 ---
 slug: writing-a-vim-plugin
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how to develop a Vim plugin.
-This tutorial shows you how with either Vim Script or an external interpreter like Python."
+description: "The Vim text editor can be extended using plugins.
+This guide shows you how to create a Vim plugin using a Vim Script or an external interpreter like Python."
-og_description: "Learn how to develop a Vim plugin.
-This tutorial shows you how with either Vim Script or an external interpreter like Python."
 keywords: ['write vim plugin','create vim plugin','vim plugin python']
 tags: ['neovim', 'vim']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-11-08
+published: 2022-03-18
 modified_by:
-  name: Nathaniel Stickman
+  name: Linode
 title: "Writing a Vim Plugin"
 h1_title: "How to Write a Vim Plugin"
 enable_h1: true